 Then his teenage years hit.
 His favorite show was Jackass.
 He and about twenty of his friends formed a group called White Picket Fence.
 I’m thinking, great!
 A positive outlet.
 I thought is he was busy making silly videos, he might stop beating the crap out of people.
 Not that he was a bully.
 Kade was never a bully, but he loved to fight.
 Any reason or excuse.
 Someone picked on one of his siblings?
 Oh heck no!
 Someone said something about one of his friends?
 It was on.
 Goodness, that boy loved to fight.
 And he was GOOD at it.
 That was the scary thing.
 I was afraid he would beat someone to death.
 Maybe this would take the ‘fight’ out of him a bit.
 Well, it kinda did.
 In a messed up, sort of self-inflicted pain, sort of way.
 Oh the things those boys did.
 For some reason, they all liked to tell me all about it.
 The boys have always been that way.
 You don’t tell your mom these things!
 These were the things you hid from your mother.
 Not my boys and not their friends.

-They SHOWED it to me!
+They told me everything.
+Or showed me some awful video they had made .
 My new motto was, ‘Ignorance is bliss’.
 I would plead with them to not continue with the story or not to show me the latest video.
 The crap they pulled for these videos.
 Oh good grief.
 I will say though, after making dozens of these videos, they did finally get one on GAC, Country Fried Videos and Spike TV.
 Kade biggest ‘stunt’ was that the guys nailed his lip to a board.
 Yes, you heard me..
 You’d have thought they had made a movie with the Cohen Brothers

 Kade always had good friends.
 I miss them all being at the house.
 You never knew what they were going to be up to.
 I just pretended they were really good boys and were probably just our mowing an old lady’s yard or volunteering at the Food Pantry in town.
 They got into trouble once in a while.
 Lucky for all of them, I was the Mayor’s Assistant and the Chief of Police and I were good friends.
 They both got called on a few occasions when a policeman would show up at the door.
 Nothing serious, just stupid.
 A lot of stupid.